esotericelf/jsxgraphdemo/2024/README_REFACTORING.md

 2. **Easier Maintenance**: Changes to base structure only need to be made in one place
 3. **Consistent Structure**: All files follow the same pattern
 4. **Faster Development**: New variations can be created quickly
-5. **Better Organization**: Clear separation between base setup and customizations
+5. **Better Organization**: Clear separation between global and specific functions
+6. **Modular Design**: 2024_II_17 specific functions are isolated from global utilities

 ## Available Points and Elements